-Samples can settle out during transit so it is important that they are mixed using a vortex mixer for up to a minute each before processing.
-If for any reason the samples are damaged or unsuitable for processing, please contact us at <a href="mailto:repseign.repse
+Samples can settle out during transit so it is important that they are mixed using a vortex mixer for up to a minute each before processing (do not over-mix).
+If for any reason the samples are damaged or unsuitable for processing, please contact us at repscience@ukneqas.org.uk and request a repeat set.